SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.40.md

 Up to now, the *QAction\@dllImport* attribute would only contain the name of the DLL file.
 From now on, it will include the subfolders as well.

-#### Incremented minimum supported DataMiner version [ID_36036]
+#### Snippets, plugins and macros: References to former Class Library updated [ID_35769]

-The minimum supported DataMiner version has been increased to 10.1.
+The Class Library has been split up in smaller NuGet packages.
+For more information, see [Unlimited DevOps power at your fingertips – Code Library NuGet packages are living on the cloud!](https://community.dataminer.services/unlimited-devops-power-at-your-fingertips-code-library-nuget-packages-are-living-on-the-cloud).

-#### Snippets, Plugins and Macros: Updated the references to former Class Library [ID_35769]
+Every snippet, plugin and macro has been updated with the new namespaces and the correct references.

-Class Library has been split up in smaller NuGet packages. (see [Dojo](https://community.dataminer.services/unlimited-devops-power-at-your-fingertips-code-library-nuget-packages-are-living-on-the-cloud))
+#### Support for connecting to DataMiner Agents via gRPC [ID_36035]

-Every snippet, plugin and macro has been updated with the new namespaces and correct references.
+Before connecting to a DataMiner Agent, DIS will now first check the connection settings of that Agent and connect to it via either .NET Remoting or gRPC.
+This will enable DIS to also connect to cloud-connected Agents.

-#### Support gRPC to DataMiner [ID_36035]
+#### Minimum supported DataMiner version is now 10.1.0 [ID_36036]

-DIS will now check via the ConnectionSettings of DataMiner to connect via RemotingConnection or gRPC.
-This enables DIS to connect to cloud connected agents.
+The minimum supported DataMiner version has now been incremented to version 10.1.0.

 ### Validator